 It initially focused on speed and security.
 WordPress 5.3 offers expanded suggestions, so you know what to look for when troubleshooting your site.

-Tested WordPress websites are given a score based on several different factors, including whether they are operating in the most optimal settings and whether all website areas are up-to-date.
+Tested WordPress websites are given a score based on several factors, including whether they are operating in the most optimal settings and whether all website areas are up-to-date.

 The following items are tested for website security and performance.